ndeslandes/appdirect-challenge/README.md

 Application is deploy on heroku on https://boiling-shore-27676.herokuapp.com/

 ## Installation
-mvn compile war:war
-the war will be in target/appdirect-challenge-1.war

-Alternate installation
 mvn clean package
-java -jar target/appdirect-challenge-1.jar
+the war will be in target/appdirect-challenge-1.war the war is also executable java -jar target/appdirect-challenge-1.war

 The zip Product-77081.zip is an export of the product settings from the market jacefoil-test.byappdirect.com